Specialty Coverage

 • • Placental abruption (emergency)

-✗ Almost Never Covered
+Almost Never Covered

-• • Planned/elective delivery
+• • Planned or elective delivery

-• • Prenatal checkups
+• • Prenatal checkups and ultrasounds

 • • C-section (planned)

-• • Newborn care (first 30 days)
+• • Newborn care after birth

-• • Post-natal follow-up
+• • Post-natal follow-up care

 US Maternity Costs Without Insurance

-• Vaginal delivery (uncomplicated): $15,000–$30,000
+Vaginal delivery (uncomplicated)$15,000–$30,000

-• Premature birth with NICU: $50,000–$500,000+
+Premature birth (32–36 weeks) with NICU$50,000–$150,000

 If you are in your third trimester, the financial risk of visiting the USA is extremely high regardless of insurance coverage.

-Best Plans for Pregnant Visitors (Emergency Only)
+Best Plans for Pregnant Visitors (Emergency Coverage)

 IMG